hmcts/azure-policy/README.md

 | Log Analytics Contributor |Subscription or management group containing resources to be remediated |
 | Monitoring Contributor |Subscription or management group containing resources to be remediated |

 The identity must also have the Microsoft.EventHub/namespaces/authorizationRules/listkeys/action permission.
-This is available in the Azure Event Hubs Data Owner role but, to follow the principle of least privilege, a custom role called Azure Event Hubs List Namespace Keys has been created in the tenant with these permissions and this role should be used instead.
+This is available in the Azure Event Hubs Data Owner role.

 The soc-sbox-eventhub-azure-policy identity has Log Analytics Contributor and Monitoring Contributor over the DCD-CFTAPPS-SBOX and DCD-CFT-Sandbox subscriptions that are to be used for testing purposes.
-It also has the Azure Event Hubs List Namespace Keys role over the Azure Event Hubs Namespace soc-sbox-eventhubns.
+It also has the Azure Event Hubs Data Owner role over the Azure Event Hubs Namespace soc-sbox-eventhubns.

 The soc-prod-eventhub-azure-policy identity has Log Analytics Contributor and Monitoring Contributor over the dts002 management group.
-It also has the Azure Event Hubs List Namespace Keys role over the Azure Event Hubs Namespace soc-prod-eventhubns.
+It also has the Azure Event Hubs Data Owner role over the Azure Event Hubs Namespace soc-prod-eventhubns.

 These roles and permissions should be sufficient for your needs, however, if you need to add extra subscription scopes to the soc-sbox-eventhub-azure-policy identity for the purposes of testing, you can update the [terraform code](https://github.com/hmcts/soc/blob/master/modules/eventhub/roles.tf).